Biquandle Virtual Brackets: Introduction

 \section{\textbf{Introduction}}

 In \cite{NR} the notion was introduced of \textit{quantum enhancements} of the biquandle counting invariant by means of quantum invariants of biquandle-colored knots and links.
 More precisely, if $\beta$ is a quantum invariant of biquandle colored knots and links, then the multiset of $\beta$-values over the set of biquandle colorings of a knot or link $K$ is an invariant whose cardinality recovers the biquandle counting invariant.
 In \cite{NOR}, a family of such quantum enhancements including both classical skein invariants and biquandle cocycle invariants as special cases, known as \textit{biquandle brackets}, was introduced.
 These invariants can be understood as skein invariants of biquandle colored oriented knots and links with skein coefficients depending on the biquandle colors of the semiarcs involved in the crossing being smoothed.
 The fact that a biquandle coloring is ``broken'' by smoothings means it is simpler to think of the invariant in terms of the state-sum definition in which all smoothings are done at once rather than smoothing crossings one at a time.
+In \cite{IM}, picture-valued biquandle brackets were introduced, and in \cite{NO} \textit{trace diagrams} are used to compute biquandle brackets via a recursive expansion instead of via the state-sum definition.

 In this paper we generalize the biquandle bracket idea to use a different set of skein relations in which a virtual crossing is considered as a type of a smoothing rather than a kind of crossing.
 We use the term ``biquandle virtual bracket'' to distinguish this case from ``virtual biquandle brackets'' which are brackets with coefficients in a virtual biquandle.
 This new infinite family of invariants of oriented classical and virtual knots and links contains classical biquandle brackets (and hence classical skein invariants and biquandle 2-cocycle invariants) as special cases and uses virtual knot theory in a fundamental way, joining the finite type invariants of \cite{GPV} as a family of invariants of classical knots without an obvious definition in term of purely classical knot and link diagrams.